 I saw a significant decrease of the gross conversion.
 This is the expected result for this metrics.

 For the net conversion, we were expecting a stable or even an increasing value.
-We are experience a decrease.
-So, it does not go in the direction we wanted.
-Also, the lower bound of our condifence interval exceed the practical negative limit (-0.0075) and the d value is close from this practical negative limit (-0.0075).
+We experience a decrease.
+This decrease is not statistically significant.
+Nevertheless, it does not go in the direction we wanted.
+Also, the lower bound of our confidence interval exceed the practical negative limit (-0.0075) and the d value is close from this practical negative limit (-0.0075).
+In other words, we start experiencing a practically significant decrease of payment and it can exceed the practical threshold set by Udacity.

-The decrease of the next conversion is not statistically significant.
-It means that the decrease of Udacity revenues may be due by chance.
-To be really rigorous, I would suggest Udacity to continue the test in order to reach the requested number of page views to have significant analysis of the experiment.

 With the current information we retrieve from this experiment, my recommendation would be to stop the experiment and not to go for this modification.